How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 Source: National analysis of SART CORS data, published 2021.
 Covers all donor oocyte retrievals reported to SART in 2016 and 2017.

-The average of 2.4 and the median of 2 both confirm what we see in practice: most donors complete two or three cycles at most.
+The average of 2.4 and the median of 2 both confirm what the national data shows: most donors complete two or three cycles at most.
 Very few go to six.
 But that maximum of 22 matters.
-The study flagged this specifically because outlier stimulation levels represent the highest-risk scenarios, even when individual cycles appear normal.
+The 2021 SART study flagged this specifically because outlier stimulation frequencies carry the highest risk for donors, even when individual cycles appear normal.
 The limit is only reliable when programs enforce it.

 OHSS: The Main Short-Term Risk Explained